onzfonz/comp227/src/content/3/en/part3b.md

 There is also a script `npm run logs:prod` to show the Fly.io logs.

-Note that the directory paths in the script `build:ui` depend on the location of repositories in the file system.
+Notice that the directory paths in the script `build:ui` depend on the location of repositories in the file system.

 #### Heroku script